 Across our portfolio we're measuring our carbon emissions, working hard to reduce them, and offsetting what remains.
-The largest contributor to base building carbon emissions at Target has been the waste to landfill.
-You can reduce this by following the waste hierarchy.
+If your building has common utilities managed by Samson, these are likely to be included within this reporting.

 9. Environmental Assessment & Reporting